-We are substantially dependent on the successful launch and commercialization of IBSRELA for IBS-C, and there is no guarantee that we will achieve sufficient market acceptance for IBSRELA; secure adequate coverage and reimbursement for IBSRELA; or generate sufficient revenue from product sales of IBSRELA.
+We are substantially dependent on the successful commercialization of IBSRELA, and there is no guarantee that we will maintain sufficient market acceptance for IBSRELA, grow market share for ISBRELA, secure adequate coverage and reimbursement for IBSRELA, or generate sufficient revenue from product sales of IBSRELA.

-We began selling IBSRELA, our approved treatment for IBS-C in adults in the U.S. in March 2022.
+We began selling IBSRELA in the U.S. in March 2022.
 The overall commercial success of IBSRELA will depend on a number of factors, including the following:

-- the ability of the third-party manufacturers we contract with to provide an adequate (in amount and quality) supply of product to support the market demand for IBSRELA; - our ability to obtain and sustain an adequate level of coverage and reimbursement for IBSRELA by third-party payors; - the effectiveness of IBSRELA as a treatment for adult patients with IBS-C; - the size of the treatable patient population; - the effectiveness of our sales, market access and marketing efforts; - whether physicians view IBSRELA as a safe and effective treatment for adult patients with IBS-C, which will impact the adoption of IBSRELA by physicians for the treatment of IBS-C; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of IBSRELA compared to alternative and competing treatments: - the prevalence and severity of adverse side effects of IBSRELA; - our potential involvement in lawsuits in connection with enforcing intellectual property rights in and to IBSRELA; - our potential involvement in third-party interference, opposition, derivation or similar proceedings with respect to our patent rights directed to IBSRELA, and avoiding other challenges to our patent rights and patent infringement claims; and - a continued acceptable safety and tolerability profile of IBSRELA following approval.
+- the ability of the third-party manufacturers we contract with to provide an adequate (in amount and quality) supply of product to support the market demand for IBSRELA; - · our ability to obtain and sustain an adequate level of coverage and reimbursement for IBSRELA by third-party payors; - the effectiveness of IBSRELA as a treatment for adult patients with IBS-C; - the size of the treatable patient population; - · our ability to continue to increase the market share of ISBRELA; - the effectiveness of our sales, market access and marketing efforts; - whether physicians view IBSRELA as a safe and effective treatment for adult patients with IBS-C, which will impact the adoption of IBSRELA by physicians for the treatment of IBS-C; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of IBSRELA compared to alternative and competing treatments; - the prevalence and severity of adverse side effects of IBSRELA; - our potential involvement in lawsuits in connection with enforcing intellectual property rights in and to IBSRELA; - our potential involvement in third-party interference, opposition, derivation or similar proceedings with respect to our patent rights directed to IBSRELA, and avoiding other challenges to our patent rights and patent infringement claims; and - a continued acceptable safety and tolerability profile of IBSRELA following approval.

 The amount of potential revenue we may achieve from the commercialization of IBSRELA is subject to these and other factors, and may be unpredictable from quarter-to-quarter.
-If the number of patients in the market for IBSRELA or the price that the market can bear is not as significant as we estimate, or if we are not able to secure adequate physician and patient acceptance of IBSRELA or adequate coverage and reimbursement for IBSRELA, we may not generate sufficient revenue from sales of IBSRELA.
-Any failure of IBSRELA to achieve market acceptance, sufficient third-party coverage or reimbursement, or commercial success for would adversely affect our results of operations.
+If the number of patients in the market for IBSRELA or the price that the market can bear is not as significant as we estimate, or if we are not able to continue to secure and maintain physician and patient acceptance of IBSRELA or adequate coverage and reimbursement for IBSRELA, we may not generate sufficient revenue from sales of IBSRELA.
+Any failure of IBSRELA to maintain market acceptance, continue to increase market share, obtain sufficient third-party coverage or reimbursement, or achieve commercial success would adversely affect our results of operations.

-We are pursuing regulatory approval for tenapanor for the Hyperphosphatemia Indication.
+We are pursuing regulatory approval for XPHOZAH.
 There can be no assurances that we will be successful in obtaining such regulatory approval.